Tricycle: The Buddhist Review: Editorial

 Articles in Tricycle cover a range of Buddhist traditions, practices, and types of meditation, as well as general topics viewed through a Buddhist lens.
 This includes family, community, work, arts and culture, politics, social justice, the environment, aging, and death.

 Contributors have included the Dalai Lama, Peter Matthiessen, Philip Glass, Thích Nhất Hạnh, Sharon Salzberg, Jon Kabat-Zinn, Joseph Goldstein, Jack Kornfield, Curtis White, Jack Kerouac, Allen Ginsberg, Gary Snyder, Stephen Batchelor, Pema Chödrön, bell hooks, Robert Aitken, Alice Walker, Spalding Gray, Robert Thurman, Bernie Glassman, John Cage, Joanna Macy, Sulak Sivaraksa, Laurie Anderson, Guo Gu, Martin Scorsese, Pico Iyer, and Tom Robbins.

 According to Sallie Dinkel from New York Magazine, “Tricycle has functioned as a kind of tugboat of awareness, pushing and pulling traditional Buddhism in a direction that will make sense for the worldly American mainstream… The magazine has published articles on abortion, euthanasia, AIDS, and the Los Angeles riots.”

+Digital presence

+In addition to its print publication, Tricycle maintains a significant digital presence through its official website, which offers articles, essays, and multimedia content on Buddhist teachings and contemporary issues.

+The website features a range of online resources, including video Dharma talks, guided meditations, and interactive courses covering topics such as mindfulness, ethics, and Buddhist philosophy.

+Tricycle was among the early Buddhist publications to adopt digital media, offering online video teachings and subscription-based learning programs at a time when such formats were not yet widespread.

+The organization also produces digital content such as podcasts, including Tricycle Talks, which features interviews with Buddhist teachers, scholars, and practitioners.

+Through its digital platform, Tricycle reaches a global audience and provides access to Buddhist education beyond traditional print readership.